AMID Logo E-BAY Logo

 Freight from the USA

-Dangerous Goods Declaration (IMO)
+Dangerous Goods Declaration (IMO) in shipping freight from the USA

-The information is necessary to complete and submit a draft of a dangerous goods declaration, and the MSDS should be available at the manufacturer.
+The information is necessary to complete and submit a draft of a dangerous goods declaration, and the MSDS should be available from the manufacturer.
 Otherwise, contact a company specializing in the shipping of hazardous goods.

 Here is a sample of the dangerous goods declaration form used in international shipping from the USA.
 Click on the image below to maximize this dangerous goods declaration form in a new window.